-- Their contribution to inter-agency working, which includes providing a coordinated offer of early help assessment when additional needs of children are identified. - Ensure staff understand their safeguarding responsibilities in the setting. - Ensure a setting-based decision has been made about those in roles that do not involve direct with children on reading full part one of KCSIE or a condensed version (full part one of KCSIE). - Ensuring that an effective child protection policy is in place, together with a staff behaviour policy. - Appointing a designated safeguarding lead who should undergo child protection training at least bi annually.
-(Deputy Designated Safeguarding Leads should be trained to the same standard). - Prioritising the welfare of children and young people and creating a culture where staff are confident to challenge senior leaders over any safeguarding concerns. - Making sure that children are taught about how to keep themselves safe. - Putting place appropriate safeguarding responses to children who go missing in education, particularly those on repeat occasions. - Ensure appropriate safeguarding arrangements are in place when hiring or renting out of school facilities/premises. - Ensure that relevant staff: - Have due regard to the data protection principles which allow them to share personal information.
+- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection is at the forefront of, and underpins, all relevant aspects of process and policy development. - Their contribution to inter-agency working, which includes providing a coordinated offer of early help assessment when additional needs of children are identified. - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements. - Ensure staff understand their safeguarding responsibilities in the setting and have had appropriate training, including online safety and that such training is regularly updated. - Ensure a setting-based decision has been made about those in roles that do not involve direct with children on reading full part one of KCSIE or a condensed version (full part one of KCSIE). - Decision of full part one has been made by the Governing Board. - Ensuring that an effective child protection policy is in place, together with a staff behaviour policy. - Appointing a designated safeguarding lead who should undergo child protection training at least bi annually.
+(Deputy Designated Safeguarding Leads should be trained to the same standard), which includes online safety and understanding the filtering and monitoring systems and processes in place. - Prioritising the welfare of children and young people and creating a culture where staff are confident to challenge senior leaders over any safeguarding concerns. - Making sure that children are taught about how to keep themselves safe. - Putting place appropriate safeguarding responses to children who go missing in education, particularly those on repeat occasions. - Putting in place appropriate safeguarding responses to children who are absent from education whilst recognising this could be a safeguarding concern. - Ensure appropriate safeguarding arrangements are in place when hiring or renting out of school facilities/premises. - Ensure that relevant staff: - ➤ Have due regard to the data protection principles which allow them to share personal information.